 A spark from a welder's torch touches off a series of chemical reactions that ignite a large chemical-waste treatment facility in Bridgeport, New Jersey, leaving six dead and hospitalizing 35.
 It is reported that, 'the raging fire propels waste drums through the air and blankets the city in a funnel of black smoke that reaches hundreds of feet into the sky.

-- State of Emergency at Love Canal, New York
+- State of Emergency at Niagara Falls, New York

-President Carter declares a State of Emergency at Love Canal, New York, after a startling increase in skin rashes, miscarriages, and birth defects.
+President Carter declares a State of Emergency at Niagara Falls, New York, after a startling increase in skin rashes, miscarriages, and birth defects.
 Love Canal heightens public awareness of the grave and imminent perils of unregulated hazardous waste dumping in communities.

 - House and Senate committees hold extensive hearings on the dangers posed by toxic waste dumps